 The Agile PMO | APMO

 A variation on the PMO acronym comes from the Scaled Agile Framework (SAFe®).
-SAFe advocates a team known as an Agile PMO or APMO.
+SAFe describes a team known as an Agile PMO or APMO.
 They describe it as a team that works with other functions to provide Agile Portfolio Operations.
 Rather than viewing the Agile PMO as a support function for Agile Project Management, they advocate moving away from project management entirely and focusing on Products and Value Streams instead.
 It is interesting to see the PMO transcending the world of projects in this way!
-SAFe 5.0 defines three key responsibilities for the APMO:
+SAFe 5.0 defines three critical responsibilities for the APMO:

 - Coordinating Value Streams – exploiting opportunities and managing dependencies between (and at the boundary of) Value Streams.